Vietnam.vn - Nền tảng quảng bá Việt Nam

 International athletes are guaranteed a diverse and strict nutritional regimen.

-Legendary swimmer Michael Phelps, who holds the record for most medals in Olympic history with 23 gold medals, 3 silver medals, and 2 bronze medals, was revealed to have a "huge" menu, up to 12,000 calories per day at the 2008 Olympics.
+Legendary swimmer Michael Phelps, who holds the record for most medals in Olympic history with 23 gold medals, 3 silver medals, and 2 bronze medals, was once revealed to have a "huge" menu, up to 12,000 calories per day at the 2008 Olympics.
 Specifically, Phelps ate 3 egg sandwiches with cheese, lettuce, tomatoes, 5 omelets, 3 toasts, and 3 chocolate cakes for breakfast.
 For lunch, the American athlete "consumed" 0.5 kg of spaghetti, 2 large hamburgers, and drank an energy drink.
 For dinner, Phelps ate 0.5 kg of spaghetti, 1 pizza, and drank an energy drink to recover from muscle loss.
-The above diet is to compensate for the approximately 8,000 - 10,000 calories per day that Phelps consumed during 5 hours of training.
+The above diet is to compensate for the approximately 8,000 - 10,000 calories per day that Phelps consumed in 5 hours of training.
 In later competitions, as his calorie intake decreased, Phelps's menu changed accordingly.

 ATTENTION TO EVERY DETAIL

 Japan also prepared up to 700 dishes for the athletes, divided into three groups: Western, Japanese and Asian, to meet the culinary needs of athletes from many cultures.
-The dishes are accompanied by nutritional information, such as the amount of calories, protein, fat, carbohydrates, sodium and salt in each serving.
+All dishes are accompanied by nutritional information, such as the amount of calories, protein, fat, carbohydrates, sodium and salt in each serving.
 Nutritionists are always present at the dining table to help athletes when needed.

 The Department of Sports and Physical Training has included nutrition and improved meals in the "Project for developing Vietnamese sports to 2030, vision 2050".
 The Department of Sports and Physical Training has proposed to increase the quantity and improve the quality of coaches, psychologists, doctors, nurses, and nutritionists for sports teams, with a special nutritional regime for athletes.